Tag Archives: what is a sociopath

 All in all, anytime we spent in the presence of a sociopath, wasn’t what we thought it was.
 There’s never any mutual moment aside from maybe sitting down to eat because both of us want a good dinner.

-Any limbic-brained person in the presence of a sociopath in any dynamic such as a personal relationship of love, of family members, of neighbor and neighbor or boss and employee or coworker… they all involve sustained trauma and harm and a period of PTSD in the aftermath.
+Any normal person (and this includes nuerodivergencies such as OCD, ADHD, and etc) in the presence of a sociopath in any dynamic such as a personal relationship of love, of family members, of neighbor and neighbor or boss and employee or coworker all sustain trauma and harm and a period of PTSD in the aftermath.

 Why they’re at dinner with us, is not the same reason we’re at dinner with them.
 We were targeted and hijacked for the sociopath’s own use.